 Last week, Dean Foods (DF), the largest U.S. dairy company, announced it was breaking up by splitting off its organic WhiteWave division.
 It turned out to be management’s best move in quite some time.
 The company’s stock jumped 35 percent on the news, Dean’s biggest single-day increase since it began trading 16 years ago.

-Six weeks ago another major food company, Sara Lee, consummated its breakup by splitting the last remnants of its company into Hillshire Brands (HSH) and DE Master Blenders (DE).
+Six weeks ago another major food company, Sara Lee, consummated its breakup by splitting the last remnants of its company into Hillshire Brands (HSH) and DE Master Blenders (DE:NA).
 In October the largest U.S. food company, Kraft Foods (KFT), will be split in two.
 All of these moves have been positive for investors: Kraft’s stock price is up 25 percent since the announcement last August.

 This is just the beginning.
 Corporate breakups are on the rise.
 In 2010 there were 16 U.S. corporate public company spinoffs; last year there were 19.
 In 2012 there are already 11 completed spinoffs, with 13 more announced, including Abbott Laboratories (ABT) and Tyco International (TYC).